 4. Stay away from electrical equipment.

 At this stage, there might be electrical equipment submerged in the water.
-Avoid standing in water at all cost.
+Avoid standing in water at all costs.

 2. Do not go inside your home without checking your home visually.

-Your home might be damaged or has broken gas lines or loose power lines.
+Your home might be damaged or have broken gas lines or loose power lines.
 Do not enter unless you check your home.
-You might step on broken glass or there might be snakes or other wild animals which have been carried in with the water.
+You might step on broken glass or there might be snakes or other wild animals that have been carried in with the water.

 3. Drive safely.